CESNET/dp3/docs/configuration/event_logging.md

 # Groups

-The default configuration groups enables logging of events in task execution, namely `task_processed` and `task_processing_error`.
+The default groups record task execution, processed tasks by source, and task-executor hook statistics.
+Hook event names are declared dynamically because they include each hook's family, context, and callback name.
+EventCountLogger buffers each group's increments in memory and flushes them according to its `sync_interval` or `sync_limit` setting.
+See the [telemetry guide](../howto/telemetry.md#5-check-secondary-module-hooks) for the hook metrics and their interpretation.

 To learn more about the group configuration for EventCountLogger, please refer to the official [documentation](https://github.com/CESNET/EventCountLogger#configuration).